dudintv/vizartist-scripts/dudin-control/README.md

 ### version 2.1.0, 27.01.2026

 * fix: show container name separator in case if "has_same_number_for_same_name" is true, even when the container mode is "index"
+* print out descriptions in the UI console

 ### version 2.0.0, 26.01.2026